-- Turn off the ignition. - Cut off the 24 V system by disconnecting the battery terminals on the 24 V batteries.
-The 24 V battery is located under the driver area and is accessible from outside the vehicle.
+- 1. Turn off the ignition. - 2.
+Cut off the 24 V system by disconnecting the battery terminals on the 24 V batteries.
+The 24 V battery is located on the battery shelf behind the cab on the left-hand side.